-The Live Oak Unitarian Universalist Congregation presents Nathan McEuen in a Song Tree Concert event for the benefit of the Santa Barbara Environmental Defense Center: Saturday, November 18, 7:30 p.m. at the Live Oak UU Congregation, 820 North Fairview Avenue in Goleta
+The Live Oak Unitarian Universalist Congregation presents The Luis Muñoz Quartet in a Song Tree Concert event for the benefit of the National Alliance on Mental Illness: Saturday, June 23,2018 7:30 p.m. at the Live Oak UU Congregation, 820 North Fairview Avenue in Goleta.

 Admission is by donation (suggested $15) at the door.
-All profits will be donated to the Environmental Defense Center.
+All profits will be donated to NAMI SSBCO.
 Reservations may be made through Eventbrite.com: Click here for reservations.
-Click on the Register button to make your reservation.
+Click on the “Register” button to make your reservation.

 This Song Tree concert is sponsored by the Social Justice Ministry of the Live Oak Unitarian Universalist Congregation.